 Daisies have long been associated with love, innocence and freshness.

-They are composite flowers, formed from two flowers that combine to form one, hence symbolising true love.
+They are composite flowers, once thought to be formed from two flowers that combine to form one, hence symbolising true love (now, we know they are formed from hundreds of flowers: talk about community flower power!).

 The inner section is called the disc floret, and the outer part, the ray floret.